copperdogma/novel-events-extractor/README.md

 3. **Calendar Filtering**: Supports both blacklisting and whitelisting calendars to customize which events are analyzed.

+4. **Email Notifications**: Uses Gmail SMTP with app-specific passwords for secure delivery of results.

 ## To Do
-- Finish emailer
-    - ensure secrets are pulled from the environment if possible
-- create scheduler to run this on a regular basis
-- have output options after generating the file, like email or slack
-- Convert calendar source to google calendar which will be more widely useful? or at least add support for it?
-It'll probabyl be super annoying for people to give gcal access to their command line app
 - Make the "days to look ahead" a command line argument
 - Why is "Jan 20 1400 Nicole teaching at MRU [Cam Marsollier]" showing up again?
 It's not novel at all.
+- create scheduler to run this on a regular basis